MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/events/mmd_jam_2020.md

 ## FaQ

 **Can I be a part of multiple teams?**
 While it is technically allowed, this is highly discouraged.

 **Can I submit multiple entries?**
 While it is technically allowed, this is highly discouraged.
 Especially if you are part of a team.

 **Do open-source contributors count as team members?**
 No, only full-on team members count towards the team limit.

 **Are there any prizes for those who win?**
-No there are no prizes for this event.
-All mods which follow the rules will be promoted on our
+No there are no prizes for this events.
+We will be putting the mods in a modpack and playing them them on our public server however.